jsahagun91/jsahagun91/README.md

   - Developed website plans for 100+ businesses to increase interactions (UI/UX & SEO)
   - Conduct research by attending industry professional keynote events and reading peer-reviewed articles
   - Collaborated with artists and published AR filters for social media accounts on Facebook and Instagram increasing engagement by 65%

-- **Carmen’s - Novato CA | Assistant Manager | 01/2013 - 06/2023**
-  - Created 75+ Facebook, and Google ads and campaigns, targeting, optimization, web & application tracking daily.
-  - Facilitated weekly team meetings with 9 members to offer support in consistent flow of operations.
-  - Operated in a quick and efficient manner, being the key to an overall great experience and 4+ Stars on Yelp and Google.

 - **Apple Inc. - Corte Madera, CA  | Product Specialist | 10/2010 - 12/2012**
   - Created 75+ Facebook, and Google ads and campaigns, targeting, optimization, web & application tracking daily.